-"He's not getting any better, I know you said it would take time, but it's been two weeks, surely he would have shown some improvements?"
+"He's not getting any better, I know that you said it would take time, but it's been two weeks, surely he would have shown some improvements?"

 "He hasn't shown any improvements since he was discharged from the hospital?"
 Healer Almus asked seriously.

 Harry shook his head.
 "I'm so worried, he's spending all of his time sleeping, he's not eating, he'll only take a bit of milk when pushed and Max says that the last few times haven't been enough to give him his potion.
-I know that isn't serious, but I checked him over today and he's started to lose weight and I know that is dangerous, please, I know you're looking after Leolin, but Calix is still sick!"
+I know that isn't serious, but I checked him over today and he's started to lose weight and I know that that is dangerous, please, I know you're looking after Leolin, but Calix is still sick!"

 "Don't wind yourself up."
-Healer Almus soothed him gently; leading him into a room, a different one to the one Calix had been in the first time.
+Healer Almus soothed him gently; leading him into a room, a different one to the one that Calix had been in the first time.
 "I'll take a look at him.
 Bronchiolitis is a very virulent condition.
 Though it often sounds worse than it is because it affects the lungs, but if Calix is still refusing to eat, he may need to be readmitted."

 Harry nodded, nervously playing with his hands as he watched Healer Almus check on a sleeping, wheezing, Calix.

 "This is one of the premature babies, isn't it?"
 Healer Almus asked almost conversationally, but Harry picked up on a thread of something in his voice and he swallowed, nodding slowly.
 "How premature was he?"

 "I…he was born nearly three months early."
 Harry said quietly.

 "You don't happen to know how long it was in weeks, exactly."
 Healer Almus said, still in that strange tone as he checked Calix over.